twinfoundation/api/packages/api-models/docs/reference/interfaces/ISocketRoute.md

 • **emit**

-The function to emit a message.
+The function to emit an event.

 #### Returns